 TARDINESS -Tardy is anytime a student does not punch in by 8:30 a.m.
-Those students arriving after 8:35 a.m. will not be allowed into theory class therefore will not be permitted to clock in until 9:15 a.m.
-You must call in by 9:00 a.m. if you expect to be later than 9:30 a.m.
+Those students arriving after 8:35 a.m. will not be allowed into theory class nor able to clock in.
+One last attempt to clock in for the day will be allowed from 9:15-9:30 am.
+Students will not be allowed to clock in for the day past 9:30 unless they have communicated a valid excuse.